taylorthurlow/thurlow.io/_posts/2020-11-06-remote-selenium-webdriver-servers-with-rails-capybara-and-rspec.md

 categories: rails,ruby
 date: 2020-11-05 16:02:22 -08:00
 ---
-At work, I'm working on getting our Rails projects deployed on new Kubernetes infrastructure, and we're taking the opportunity to fix some problems with our current CI pipeline - the biggest of which is a lack of tests.
+At work, I've been spending some time getting our Rails projects deployed on new Kubernetes infrastructure, and we're taking the opportunity to fix some problems with our current CI pipeline - the biggest of which is a lack of tests.
 The first app we're deploying is a greenfield (yet to be used in production) Rails app which uses RSpec and includes Rails 5.1/6-style "system specs" which use Capybara to drive a web browser.

 Getting JavaScript-enabled system specs working when you run the tests locally isn't too bad - mostly just install a few gems, configure them per their respective READMEs, and off you go.
 This was the case with this new Rails app, but seeing as we wanted tests to be fully supported in our new CI pipeline, we needed to figure out how to deal with system specs, and by extension, Selenium.